Spectrum of the perturbed Landau-Dirac operator: Results

-In the following we consider a diagonal compactly supported potential $V$ of the form \eqref{defV} with $W=0$. { First, we show that when $V_1$ is of fixed sign and its support contains that of $V_2$, the distribution of the eigenvalues near each Landau-Dirac level is mainly governed by $V_1$ (in particular, the side where the eigenvalues accumulate is determined only by the sign of $V_1$).}
+{First, we show that when $V_1>0$ on a domain $\Omega$ \Bk and its support contains that of $W$ and $V_{2,-}:= \max (0, -V_2)$, the distribution of the eigenvalues near each Landau-Dirac level is mainly governed by $V_1$ (in particular, the side where the eigenvalues accumulate is determined only by the sign of $V_1$).}